 Vegetarian Herb Stuffed Portobello Mushrooms

-- 4 large portobello mushroom caps gills and stems removed
+- 4 large portobello mushroom caps, gills and stems removed

-- 6 TBSP unsalted butter
+- 6 Tablespoons unsalted butter

-- 1 cup yellow onion chopped
+- 1 cup yellow onion, finely diced

-- 2 garlic cloves minced
+- 2 garlic cloves, minced

-- 3/4 tsp freshly ground black pepper
+- ¾ teaspoon freshly ground black pepper

-- 1 cup tightly packed kale chopped
+- 1 cup tightly packed kale, chopped

-- 3/4 TBSP fresh sage finely chopped
+- ½ Tablespoon fresh sage, finely chopped

-- 4 cups Italian Bread or Sourdough dried and cubed
+- 4 cups Italian Bread or Sourdough, dried and cubed

-- 6 oz Gruyere cheese shredded, divided
+- 6 ounces Gruyere cheese*, shredded, divided

-- 1 egg whisked
+- 1 egg, whisked

-- 3/4 cup vegetable stock up to 1 cup
+- ¾ cup vegetable stock, up to 1 cup

-- Preheat oven to 400°F. Line a baking sheet with oven-safe cooling racks to prevent soggy mushroom bottoms.
+- Preheat oven to 400°F. Line a rimmed baking sheet with oven-safe cooling racks to prevent soggy mushroom bottoms.
 Make sure you wipe your mushrooms clean and remove the stems and gills.

 - Meanwhile, make sure your bread is dried out and torn or cut into cubes.
 Place into a large mixing bowl.

 - Heat a large skillet over medium heat and melt the butter.
-Add in the onion and celery; cook for 3-4 minutes.
+Add in the onion and celery; cook for 4-5 minutes.
 Add your salt and pepper – you want to do this in layers to add flavor.
 Add garlic and cook for an additional 1-2 minutes.
 Stir in kale and let cook for a minute or so until wilted.
 Remove from heat and stir in the fresh thyme and sage.
 Let cool slightly.

 - Pour the onion mixture over the bread cubes, along with 1 cup shredded gruyere, and mix together.
 Add the beaten egg, stirring until combined.
 Add the vegetable stock, stirring and adding until the mixture is moist but not overly so.